JAPANESE WORDS AND PHRASES

 Macha — Ground green tea, used as a beverage or a flavor.

-Manju — Steamed buns of wheat flour, stuffed with a variety of tasty savory or sweet things.
+Manju — Steamed buns of wheat flour, stuffed with a variety of tasty savory or sweet fillings.

 Miko — Sometimes called Shrine Maidens.
-Young female Shinto priests.
-If they do not leave the service of the kami on marriage, they can advance in the Shinto clergy and are either simply called "priests," or "shamans" if they develop special skills and learning.
+Young female apprentice Shinto priests.
+If they do not leave the service of the kami on marriage, they can advance in the Shinto clergy and are as adults either simply called "priests," or "shamans" if they develop special skills and learning.

 Miso — Fermented soybean paste used for soup and seasoning.